pqabelian/abewallet/docs/AbewalletDesign.md

 - The wallet owner's coins and corresponding keys, as well as related data (e.g., transactions) are stored in wallet database.
 - In addition, wallet manages the address, and provides the function of creating transaction.

-In words, wallet obtains data from blockchain, store only the data related to its owner, and produce (transfer) transactions for the Abelian system.
+In summary, wallet obtains data from blockchain, store only the data related to its owner, and produce (transfer) transactions for the Abelian system.

 # 2. Functionalities (User Interface)
 Abewallet provides the following functionalities to the users: